 The scabbard’s stopped warriors’ daggers or swords from being damaged, they protected the blade when it was not in use.

 Medieval scabbards could be made from numerous materials but the most popular were leather and wood.

 Advanced Scabbards usually owned by wealthy people were lined with wool and the lanolin within the wool would protect the sword or dagger inside the scabbard from rusting.

 Scabbard in Detail

-- The name scabbard comes from and old French word, the English term is sheath
+- The name ‘Scabbard’ comes from an old French word, the English term is the sheath.

-- Wood and leather was commonly used in the design of a medieval scabbard
+- Wood and leather were commonly used in the design of a medieval scabbard.

-- Later wooden scabbard were covered in fabric and leather and could have intricate designs
+- Later wooden scabbards were covered in fabric and leather and could have intricate designs.

-- Scabbard were not commonly worn across the back in medieval Europe
+- Scabbards were not commonly worn across the back in medieval Europe.